AdobeDocs/analytics.pt-BR/help/import/data-connectors/lyris-overview/lyris-deploy-integration.md

    ![](assets/variable_mapping.png)

-1. Você pode escolher seus próprios segmentos em **[!UICONTROL Seus segmentos]**, exceto no caso dos três segmentos automatizados do Partner.
+1. You may choose your own segments under **[!UICONTROL Your Segments]** - apart from the 3 automated Partner segments.
 1. Essa integração pode exigir o download de alguns pontos de dados para sua conta do Lyris.
-Você pode optar por conceder esse acesso em **[!UICONTROL Solicitação de acesso]**.
+You may choose to give access for this under **[!UICONTROL Access Request]**.
-1. Em **[!UICONTROL Coleta de dados]**, você pode optar por ter uma solução automática ou manual (Plug-in do JavaScript) para coletar parâmetros de string de consulta do URL da página inicial.
+1. Under **[!UICONTROL Data Collection]**, you can choose to have an automated or a manual solution (JavaScript Plug-in) to collect query string parameters from the landing page URL.
 Se você optar por ter uma solução automatizada, digite os parâmetros ID da mensagem e ID do destinatário da string de consulta.
 Para obter um plug-in do JavaScript, entre em contato com seu consultor da Adobe.

    ![](assets/data_collection.png)